noseglasses/papageno/README.md

 - computer games (trigger special moves after complicated motion of input devices or controller key combinations)
 - ...

+## Distinctive Features

+There are other approaches to pattern matching, e.g. Regular Expressions.
+There are several differences between the approach that Papageno takes and Regular Expressions.

+- Papageno is based on events instead of characters.
+- Actions can be assigned and triggered when specific tokens or patterns are encountered.
+- Events can mean the activation or deactivation of an input.
+- several inputs can be active at the same time (e.g. chords).
+A regex character does not have any state.
+- There is no simple way to specify a regex pattern where multiple characters must occur in arbitrary order, every one at least once (clusters).

 ## Notes

 Notes are the basic building blocks of melodies.
 They can be arranged to form single note